 Discover Other Attractions in Kusatsu Onsen

 Once you have your fill from observing the uniqueness of Yubatake, it is time to discover what other things Kusatsu Onsen has to offer.
-Whether it is hot spring pools, soba noodles, traditional sweets or outdoor activities, such as obstacle courses and skiing, we can guarantee that you won’t be bored during your time at Kusatsu Onsen!
+Whether it is hot spring pools, soba noodles, traditional sweets or outdoor activities, such as obstacle courses and skiing, we can guarantee you won’t be bored at Kusatsu Onsen!

 For more information, refer to our article on Kusatsu Onsen (=ﾟωﾟ)ﾉ.